csmcolo/Enphase-Envoy-JWT-Tools/README.md

 - Simply takes the path to a JWT as an argument and decodes it to human readable form and sends it to standard out.
 - Main items of interest are the envoy serial number, the user name that was used to create it, and the creation and expiration times in Unix Epoch Time.
 - Script also converts the Unix Epoch Time values to Gregoraian and sends them to standard out.
-### epoch_convert.sh
-- Takes a single argument of a Unix timestamp and converts it to human readable format.
-- Useful for determining when your JWT will expire